 B i o g r a p h y

 Ms. Kacoyanis is also a founding core member of the Lorelei Ensemble, an 8-voice chamber ensemble dedicated to new and early music for women's voices.
-Following Lorelei’s recent debut at Carnegie Hall with the Boston Symphony Orchestra, the New York Times hailed the ensemble as “shimmering.”
+Following Lorelei’s 2017 debut at Carnegie Hall with the Boston Symphony Orchestra, the New York Times hailed the ensemble as “shimmering.”

 Ms. Kacoyanis holds degrees from Wellesley College (B.A., English) and Boston University (M.M., Voice).